yugabyte/yugabyte-db/docs/content/preview/tutorials/build-apps/_index.md

 The tutorials in this section show how to connect applications to YugabyteDB using available [Drivers and ORMs](../../drivers-orms/).

-The tutorials assume you have deployed a YugabyteDB cluster in YugabyteDB Managed or locally.
+The tutorials assume you have deployed a YugabyteDB cluster in YugabyteDB Aeon or locally.
 Refer to [Quick start](../../quick-start-yugabytedb-managed/).<br><br>

 <div class="row">